aKatson1/research-and-academics/README.md

 # Research and Academics
 This repository documents my exploration of the mathematical foundations behind AI and related fields.

+**Purpose**
+To deepen understanding of the mathematics driving modern machine learning and prepare for research in AI engineering.

 **Contents**
 - Optimization (gradient descent, convexity, convergence)
 - Linear algebra and geometry of ML (PCA, SVD)